“A very popular trail; at Echo Mountain's summit, multiple trails branch out that extend your run.

 At the top, the trail levels and broadens as you head the last 0.25 miles to the ruins.
 Note the multiple spurs along this section with signage and mileage to destinations such as Mt.
 Lowe, Mr. Lowe Railway, and Inspiration Point.

 The overlook at the apex of the Echo Mountain Trail is the ruins of a turn of the century tourist destination lodge and restaurant.
 The views are fantastic and there are fun things to do like shout into the "Echo" apparatus that really does echo wonderfully against Mt.
 Lowe.
 This is a great place to have a lunch.

 History & Background

 There are ruins of a turn of the century lodge and restaurant, as well as remnants of the Mt.
-Lowe cog railroad which once reached the lodge (separate trails follow the former railway path).
+Lowe funicular railroad which once reached the lodge (separate trails follow the former railway path).